 Medical leave is time off from work due to non-work-related illness or injury as determined by a qualified physician.
-A medical leave begins on the first day after the last day worked and ends the first day the employee is released by the attending physician.
+A medical leave begins on the first day after the last day worked and ends the first day the attending physician releases the employee.
 Unpaid leave may be granted for medical situations that do not fall under short-term disability.
 All personal and vacation days must be used prior to requesting leave without pay.
-The Board is not obligated to guarantee reinstatement if this leave extends beyond two (2) weeks.
+The Board is not obligated to guarantee reinstatement if this leave extends beyond two

+(2) weeks.

-Employees do not earn vacation time, sick days or personal days while on an unpaid leave of absence.
+Employees do not earn vacation time, sick days, or personal days while on an unpaid leave of absence.
 Employee benefits shall be continued on a normal basis; however, employees must continue to make their scheduled contributions for their benefits while on unpaid leave.